-The Top 5 Reasons To Learn Swedish
+Five Reasons To Learn Swedish

-If you had to bet on which two Germanic former classmates would hook up with each other at the Indo-European Language High School reunion, you could bet your house on the Swede and the English-speaker being the first to sneak off together.
+If you had to bet on which two Germanic former classmates would hook up with each other at the Indo-European Language High School reunion, you could bet on the Swede and the English-speaker being the first to sneak off together.

 Okay, this one’s easy to sell.

-Free education and healthcare.
+Free education and health care.
 High salaries.
 A mecca for interior design lovers.
 Oh, and it happens to be one of the most socially progressive societies on the planet.
 It’s no wonder Sweden is consistently ranked as one of the most desirable places to live in the world.
 So surprise, surprise, expats are being tempted to up-sticks and relocate to swanky downtown Stockholm apartments or cutesy cabins deep in vales of the Swedish countryside.

-Reason four: Solve a Swedish mystery
+Reason 4: Solve A Swedish Mystery

 Today’s language learner is a privileged fellow indeed.

 Modern technology has enabled us to craft inventive approaches to language learning, and one of the easiest (and most fun) ways to practice your Swedish is to pop on Netflix and settle down to a tense evening of epic crime drama.
 The Bridge, Wallander (the original), Arne Dahl… Sweden has been pumping out top-quality crime dramas with Volvo-levels of reliability.
-And watching these shows is a GREAT way for you to hear native Swedish, perfect your pronunciation, and brush up on your “whodunnit” guessing skills.
+And watching these shows is a great way for you to hear native Swedish, perfect your pronunciation, and brush up on your “whodunnit” guessing skills.

 If you visit Sweden, or are lucky enough to move there for work or study, then stubbornly speaking English to everyone will leave you only able to scratch the surface of the country.
-Yes, you can still enjoy the delights of Abba and The Girl With The Dragon Tattoo in English, but armed with Swedish, you could dive into a whole world of ice hockey, Champions League nights at Malmo, and Astrid Lindgren books!
+Yes, you can still enjoy the delights of Abba and The Girl With The Dragon Tattoo in English.
+But armed with Swedish, you could dive into a whole world of ice hockey, Champions League nights at Malmö and Astrid Lindgren books!